The US and Central American countries collaborate to create sustainable employment in the Northern Triangle

 HUGE held a roundtable with regional industry leaders

 “We were honored to host Undersecretary Fernandez at an industry roundtable and other gatherings in Tegucigalpa.
-The meetings were very productive and highlighted the significant investment flowing into the CAFTA-DR region as a result of the trade agreement’s forward yarn rule of origin.”
+The meetings were very productive and highlighted the significant investment flowing into the CAFTA-DR region due to the trade agreement’s yarn forward rule of origin.”
 This was according to Sara Beatty, Senior Vice President of the US National Council of Textile Organizations ( NCTO).

 “Central American and US textile and apparel executives with a strong interest in the critical co-production chain that binds the participating countries together discussed the need for policies that support offshoring and near-offshoring of textile and apparel production.
 Significant investments have been and will continue to be made in this critical supply chain.”
 This influx of foreign direct investment will lead to the creation of sustainable employment in the Northern Triangle